SubiyaCryolite/jds/README.md

 # Jenesis Data Store

-Jenesis Data Store (JDS) was created to help developers persist their classes to relational databases in a fast and reliable manner, without requiring them to design elaborate relational schemas.
-JDS has two main aims:
+Jenesis Data Store (JDS) was created to help developers persist data to a strongly-typed portable JSON format.

+JDS has four goals:

- - To allow for the rapid creation and modification of Java and/or Kotlin classes in order to facilitate rapid development
+ - To allow for the rapid development of complex Java/Kotlin systems with stringent data definition / quality requirements
- - To provide a flexible data store framework to persist data against: (a) an EAV based database or (b) serialized JSON.
+ - To provide a flexible and reliable framework to persist and retrieve data against.
+ - To provide a robust, strongly-typed Field Dictionary.
+ - To leverage JSON as a datastore over EAV based paradigms.

 The library eliminates the need to modify schemas once a class has been altered.

 It also eliminates all concerns regarding "breaking changes" in regards to fields and their addition and/or removal.
-Fields, Objects and Collection types can be added, modified or removed at will.
-Beyond that the libraries data is structured in a way to promote fast and efficient Data Mining queries that can be used to support the application in question or to feed into specialised analytic software.

-Put simply, JDS is useful for any developer that requires a flexible schema running on top of a traditional Relational Database.
+Put simply, JDS is useful for any developer that requires a flexible data store running on top of a Relational databases.

 JDS is licensed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)

 # Design

 The concept behind JDS is quite simple.
-Extend a base “Entity” class, define strongly-typed “Fields” and then “Map” them against instances of the [WritableValue](https://openjfx.io/javadoc/11/javafx.base/javafx/beans/value/WritableValue.html) interface.
+Extend a base **Entity** class, define strongly-typed **Fields** and then **map** them against implementations of the **WritableProperty** interface.

 ## Features

 * Transparent persistence
-* Serialization of JavaFX bean _values_
 * Supports the persistence of NULL values for JVM primitive types
 * Full support for generics and inheritance
 * Easily integrates with new or existing databases
-* Save, Updates and Deletes cascade to child objects and collections
-* All saves and deletes are ACID (transaction based)
-* Eager Loading is applied to embedded objects as well as on collections
-* Supports a portable format that can be serialised to JSON to bypass EAV
+* Portable format which can be serialised to JSON allows for the flexibility of EAV without the drawbacks
 * Supports MySQL, T-SQL, PostgreSQL, Oracle 11G, MariaDB and SQLite
-* Underlying database implemented using the Star Schema
+* Supports a robust Field Dictonary allowing for metadata such as Tags and Alternate Coding to be applied to Fields and Entities.

 # Maven Central